Tomorrowland (film): Plot

 There, they find Tomorrowland in a state of decay.
 David Nix, Tomorrowland's governor, greets them.
 They travel to a tachyon machine, invented by Frank, which accurately predicted the worldwide catastrophe.
 Casey refuses to accept the world will end, causing the future to temporarily alter.
-While Frank attempts to convince David to listen, he refuses and intends to have the group leave Tomorrowland.
+Frank attempts to convince Nix to listen, who refuses and intends to have the group leave Tomorrowland.
 Casey realizes the tachyon machine is telling humanity that the world will end, creating a self-fulfilling prophecy.
-They confront David, who admits he tried to prevent the future by projecting such images to humanity as a warning.
+They confront Nix, who admits he tried to prevent the future by projecting such images to humanity as a warning.
 Instead, they embraced the apocalypse, refusing to act to make a better future for their world.

-Believing that humanity simply gave up, David has also given up and intends to allow the apocalypse to happen.
-Casey, Frank, and Athena attempt to use a bomb to destroy the machine, leading to a fight with David.
-The bomb is accidentally thrown through a portal to an uninhabited island on Earth, the explosion pinning David's leg.
-Athena sees a vision of the future where Frank is shot by David, and she jumps in the way of his attack, mortally wounding herself.
-Making peace with Frank, Athena activates her self-destruct sequence, destroying the machine, which falls on David, killing him.
+Believing that humanity simply gave up, Nix has too and intends to allow the apocalypse to happen so he can rebuild the world to his liking.
+Casey, Frank, and Athena attempt to use a bomb to destroy the machine, leading to a fight with Nix.
+The bomb is accidentally thrown through a portal to an uninhabited island on Earth, the explosion pinning Nix's leg.
+Athena sees a vision of the future where Frank is shot by Nix, and she jumps in the way of his attack, mortally wounding herself beyond repair.
+Making peace with Frank, Athena activates her self-destruct sequence, destroying the machine, which falls on Nix, killing him.

 In the present, Casey and Frank lead Tomorrowland, recruit Eddie and Nate, and create a new group of recruitment animatronics like Athena, whom they were addressing at the beginning of the film.
 Given pins, the animatronic children set out to recruit new dreamers and thinkers for Tomorrowland.